dtbsisco/RoFish/README.md

    - On Linux, run `sudo systemctl start apache2` or `service apache2 start` in the terminal to start the built-in Apache server.
    - Note: Need to configure the directory as necessary.

-3. **Open the Website**: After Apache is running, open the `index.html` file in a browser.
+3. **Open the Website**: After Apache is running, type `localhost` in a browser.

+4. **Hosting the Website**: If you wish to share the website with others, you will need to host it on a live server.

-4. **Requirements**: There are no additional requirements.
+5. **Requirements**: There are no additional requirements.
 The website uses native HTML, CSS, and JavaScript.
 Ensure you have an active internet connection for third-party resources like FontAwesome and jQuery.

 ##  ❓ <b>Wiki</b>
 - [Setting up RoFish](https://github.com/TheSisco/RoFish/wiki/Setting-Up-RoFish "RoFish - Wiki")